SMTPProvider/smtpprovider-api/README.md

 # smtpprovider-api
-This library allows you to quickly and easily send emails through SendGrid using PHP.
+This library allows you to quickly and easily send emails through SMTPPROVIDER using PHP.